Maleas to Astros

 the magic of the end of the continent

 After three kilometers of such a path, I reach the place where I had previously left my bike.
 This is where the road begins, although it is still dirt route for the next three kilometers.
 From the Archaeological Park of Agios Nikolaos there is asphalt to the very end of the section described.

 It seems to me that different “ends” of our continent have some unusual atmosphere.
-This is the case on the (almost) southernmost Cape Matapan (Tenaro), which I last visited more than a year ago (see here), it is – judging from the photos – on the western tip, Cape Roca in Portugal (planned for next year) and probably the same in the north on Nordcap (I’m not going there – too cold).
+This is the case on the (almost) southernmost Cape Matapan (Tenaro), which I last visited more than a year ago (see my text Peloponnese by Bike), it is – judging from the photos – on the western tip, Cape Roca in Portugal (planned for next year) and probably the same in the north on Nordcap (I’m not going there – too cold).

-And if the routes on Google Maps are created mainly thanks to the gpx traces of platform users, maybe this road does not exist – after all, nobody registers anything there, because nobody is there?
+And if the routes on Google Maps are created mainly thanks to the recording positions of platform users, maybe this road does not exist – after all, nobody registers anything there, because nobody is there?